YowiSec/YowiSec/README.md

 ## Pinned Projects

 ### HoneySnare
 A smart contract honeypot designed to attract malicious bot interactions on Ethereum, Polygon, and other Layer 2 networks.
 Includes a Rust backend that monitors, logs, and archives bot behavior for further analysis.
 This project serves as a valuable tool for testing vulnerabilities and studying malicious behavior in real time.
+Currently deployed on Arbitrum.

 ### WalletAudit
 A tool for analyzing wallet health and security, focused on Ethereum and Ethereum Layer 2.
 Built using Solidity and Rust to provide in-depth wallet analysis and help users assess risk factors.